Mike in Vietnam near the Laotian border, 1968

 About Student's Friend

-Student's Friend was the first comprehensive guide to world history teaching on the Internet, and teachers continue to find it an essential resource that includes a concise narrative of world history that may be used in place of a standard textbook.
+Student's Friend was the first comprehensive guide to world history teaching on the Internet, and teachers continue to find it an essential resource that includes a that may be used in place of a standard textbook.
 Among other endorsements, Student's Friend has been cited by the Library of Congress as a "as a rich site with articles, lessons, and other teaching aids," and it has been recognized as one of the top ten history sites for teachers by the Stanford University School of Education.
-More comments.

 Website developer: Mike Maxwell